microchip-pic-avr-examples/pic18f47q10-hlvd-monitoring-voltage/README.md

 # Demo Operation:
 * Upon power on the trip-point of HLVD is set at 3.15V to detect low supply voltage.
-* A message will be displayed on the terminal window to lower the supply voltage for detecting low supply voltage event.
+* A message will be displayed on the terminal window, to lower the supply voltage for detecting low supply voltage event.
 Start decreasing the supply voltage.

 ![Initial_message](images/Initial_message_on_the_terminal_window.png)

 		Figure 12: Initial message on the terminal window

-* If the supply voltage is decreased below the trip point i.e 3.15 V, the HLVD module generates interrupt.
+* If the supply voltage is decreased below the trip point i.e 3.15V, the HLVD module generates interrupt.
 Observe the message on the terminal window that low voltage is detected.

 ![Message_after_detecting_low_voltage](images/Message_after_detecting_low_voltage.png)

 		Figure 13: Message after detecting low voltage

-* Once the low voltage is detected the HLVD configuration is changed to detect high supply voltage.
+* Once the low voltage is detected, the HLVD configuration is changed to detect high supply voltage.
 The trip point is changed to 4.35V and INTH bit of HLVDCON0 register is set.
 * Start increasing the supply voltage.
-* If the supply voltage is increased above the trip point i.e. 4.35V, the HLVD module generates interrupt.
+* If the supply voltage is increased above the trip point i.e. 4.35V, the HLVD module generates an interrupt.
 Observe the message on the terminal window that the high voltage is detected.

 ![Message_after_detecting_high_voltage](images/Message_after_detecting_high_voltage.png)